 - If you are a prospective PhD student, please note that you must apply in May-June for a Doctorate course starting on November 1st.
 More information can be found here.

 - If you wish to join us for a post-lauream traineeship or for a post-doc position, you are very welcome, but you have to find an external sponsorship.

 Marco Grotti was born in Genoa in 1968.
 He graduated in 1992, received his PhD in Chemistry in 1996 and he is currently Professor of Analytical Chemistry at the University of Genoa.
 His research interests comprise fundamental studies in atomic spectrometry, development of new analytical methods for elemental, isotopic and speciation analysis of environmental matrices and their application to the study of polar ecosystems.
 He collaborates with prestigious research groups in the field and he has been involved in >20 research projects, funded by the European Union, the Italian Ministry of Education, University and Research and the National Research Council.
-In the framework of PNRA (Italian National Program for Antarctic Research) and RIS (Research in Svalbard) projects, he participated on seven expeditions to the Arctic and Antarctica, he is responsible of research units and supervisor of the scientific projects related to the Antarctic Environmental Specimen Bank.
+In the framework of PNRA (Italian National Program for Antarctic Research) and PRA (Italian Research Program in the Arctic) projects, he participated on eight expeditions to the Arctic and Antarctica, he is responsible of research units and supervisor of the scientific projects related to the Antarctic Environmental Specimen Bank.
 He is member of CONISMA (National Association for Marine Sciences) and SCI (Italian Chemical Society).
 He acted as project referee for various foreign institutions and he is regular referee for the main analytical and environmental chemistry journals.
-Author of ~110 articles on ISI journals (h-index:24; citations: ~1800), 1 textbook, and >100 Congress presentations.
+Author of ~110 articles on ISI journals (h-index:25; citations: ~1800), 2 textbooks, and >100 Congress presentations.